tsivaranjei/ST-Python-Programming/README.md

 ## License
 MIT License, Copyright (c) 2025 Sivaranjei Thambipillai.

 You can use this tutorial free of charge.
-See LICENSE.
+See <a href="https://github.com/tsivaranjei/ST-Python-Programming/blob/main/LICENSE" target="_blank">LICENSE</a>.

 ## Feedback and Support
 We value your input!
 If you find any issues or have suggestions, please open an issue in this repository.
 Your feedback helps us improve!